 Can ISIS Be Destroyed by the West?

-David Ignatius - Washington Post / Harvard's Kennedy School of Government - @IgnatiusPost, Andrew Bacevich - Boston University, Andrew Tabler - Washington Institute for Near East Policy - @andrewtabler, Anne Speckhard - Georgetown University School of Medicine - @AnneSpeckhard
+David Ignatius - Washington Post / Harvard's Kennedy School of Government - @IgnatiusPost, Andrew Bacevich - President of the Quincy Institute for Responsible Statecraft and professor emeritus, Boston University., Andrew Tabler - Washington Institute for Near East Policy - @andrewtabler, Anne Speckhard - Georgetown University School of Medicine - @AnneSpeckhard